-- analyze the interrelationships of Disciplines like ICT, Theatre, Drama and other languages in teaching Malayalam - examine how the language skills can be practiced in an effective way in different levels of schooling - apply the theory and innovative methods in transacting prose and poetry - analyse importance of learning grammar in language classes and ways to transact the same - examine the contributions of psychological theories in Malayalam language learning
+- analyze the interrelationships of disciplines like ICT, Theatre, Drama and other languages in teaching Malayalam - examine how the language skills can be practiced in an effective way in different levels of schooling - analyse the importance of objective based and competency based instruction - acquaint with aims and objectives of teaching Malayalam - understand Bloom's Taxonomy of educational objectives - differentiate curricular objectives and instructional objectives - analyze importance of learning grammar in language classes and ways to transact the same

-Lecture cum discussion, demonstration, group presentations, seminars, debates, and assignments, brain storming sessions, and peer group discussion, interaction with community, case study, dialogue.
-ICT based teaching and learning
+Lecture cum discussion, demonstration, group presentations, seminars, debates, and assignments, brain storming sessions, and peer group discussion, interaction with community, case study, and dialogue.
+ICT based teaching and learning.

-Module 1- Evolution of the subject(10hrs)
+Module 1- Historical Development of Malayalam Education (10hrs)

+- 1.1 Historical development of Malayalam language - 1.2 Influence of mother tongue in the formation of culture - 1.3 Malayalam and other languages

+Module 2- Conceptual background of Malayalam (10hrs)

-- 1.1.
-Historical development of Malayalam language, mother tongue as the medium instruction, Influence of mother tongue in the formation of culture, Malayalam and other language - Aims and objective of teaching Malayalam, Maxims of teaching Malayalam, Principles, Gradation and Motivational Factors of teaching Malayalam. - 1.3.
-Correlation with other disciplines (other Languages, ICT and Performing Arts-Drama and Theatre)
+- 2.1 Malayalam Language and its importance - 2.2 Correlation with other disciplines (other Languages, ICT and Performing Arts-Drama and Theatre) - 2.3 Mother tongue as the medium of Instruction

-Module2 - Language Skills (10hrs)
+Module 3 - Development of Language Skills (15 hrs)

-- 2.1 Basic language skills (Listening, Speaking, Reading and Writing) - 2.2.
-Practising LSRW at different levels of schooling - 2.3.
-Classroom Communication (factors and barriers) - 2.4.
-Different methods for vocabulary development (Dictation, Reference, Frayar model, Semantic map etc.)
+- 3.1 Basic language skills (Listening, Speaking, Reading and Writing) - 32 Practicing LSRW at different levels of schooling

+- 3.3 Classroom Communication (factors and barriers) - 3.4 Different methods for vocabulary development (Dictation, Reference, Frayar model, Semantic map etc.)

-Module 3- Teaching of Prose and Poetry(15hrs)
+Module 4- Teaching Prose and Poetry (10 hrs)

-- 3.1.
-Teaching of prose and poetry - 3.2.
-Aims and objectives of teaching poetry and prose - 3.3.
-Traditional and new methods for teaching prose and poetry - 3.4.
-Approaches of teaching prose and poetry at different levels of schooling - 3.5.
-Creativity in language classroom
+- 4.1 Aims and objectives of teaching Prose and Poetry - 4.2 Traditional and new methods for teaching Prose and Poetry - 4.3 Approaches of teaching Prose and Poetry at different levels of schooling. - 4.4 Creativity in language classrooms.